pinadesign/overscroll/README.md

 Overscroll.js
 ==========

 An javascript workarround to prevent iOS overscroll but allows overscroll on children elements.
 Great for web applications.
+The minified version is less than 1kb.
+Feel free to comment or to fork

 Bugs
 ----